jaantollander/masters-thesis/content/40_results.md

 ![
 Total rates of `readbytes` and `writebytes` operations from compute nodes to each OST.
+We can see that the readbytes rate is mostly balanced over OSTs and consistent over the period, expect few spikes and one long, heavy load from 9.00 to 14.00 to a single OST.
-An unbalanced load indicate that a large file is not properly striped over multiple OSTs.
+Heavy load on single OST indicates that a large file is not properly striped over multiple OSTs.
+The readbytes rate is balanced over OSTs and consistent over the period with only few spikes.
 \label{fig:total-ost-2}
 ](figures/2022-10-27_ost_compute_2.svg)